cjwinchester/nicar-2019-scraping/README.md

 **What we'll cover:** Common use cases for scraping, a few best practices, some basic Python syntax, fetching HTML with the `requests` library, parsing HTML with the `beautifulsoup` library and writing data to file.
 If we have time, we'll also talk about scraping paginated data and a few other more complex tasks.

-**What we won't cover, probably:** Scraping dynamically rendered pages, pages that require authentication or pages that require you to keep track of session information.
+**What we won't cover, probably:** Scraping dynamically rendered pages, pages that require authentication or pages that otherwise require you to keep track of session information.

 ## Other rad Python classes to check out at #NICAR19